Koromilia, Kilkis

 Koromilia (Κορομηλιά, old name: Ερεκλή Erekli) is a village in the Kilkis region of Greece.
 It is situated in the municipal unit of Cherso, in the Kilkis municipality, within the Kilkis region of Central Macedonia.

 Geography

-Koromilia is located 248 meters above sea level and the population as at 2014 was 774.
+Koromilia is located 248 meters above sea level and the population as of 2021 was 264.

 The terrain around Koromilia is flat to the southwest, but to the northeast it is hilly.
 The highest point in the vicinity is 373 meters above sea level, 1.1 km east of the Koromilia.
 Around Koromilia it is sparsely populated, with 10 inhabitants per square kilometre.
 The nearest major community is Kilkis, 9.4 km south of Koromilia.
 The area around Koromilia consists mostly of agricultural land.